sbancuz/Appunti/Client server.md

 tags:
   - distributed_systems
 ---
 Components have different roles and provide a well defined API to access its services.
+There is a clear difference in the responsibilities of processes, some work as **servers**, which are often passive, and some as **clients** which are active and responsible for starting an operation.
 #### Tiers

 Often servers operate by taking advantage of the services offered by other components.
 So an application can be partitioned by 3 classes: